enatsek/Debian-Ubuntu/README.md

 - WordpressOnDebianUbuntu: Installing and activating Wordpress on Ubuntu Server.

-- AGT-DNSOnUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.
+- DNSOnDebianUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.

 - AGT-KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.